 - Wilfully create any disturbance in the crematorium.

 - Wilfully interfere with any burial taking place.

 - Wilfully interfere with any grave or memorial or any plants, flowers or other such objects in the crematorium.

 - Play at any game or sport in the crematorium.

 9. Visitors to the crematorium shall not unreasonably interrupt any employee at their duties or employ them to execute private works within the crematorium or extend to them any gratuity.
 All enquiries, complaints and requests by members of the public must be made to the crematorium office and not to workmen in the grounds.

 10. The taking of commercial photographs and filming is not permitted in the crematorium except with the prior approval and permission of the manager in writing.
-Photographs of individual graves by approval with the grave owner are allowed.
+Photographs of individual memorial plots by approval with the plot owner are allowed.

 11. No person shall operate any sound equipment or play any musical instrument in the crematorium without the prior consent of the manager.
-This should not discourage people from singing at the graveside or playing a favourite song quietly with the acknowledgement of the manager.
+This should not discourage people from singing at the memorial plots or playing a favourite song quietly with the acknowledgement of the manager.

 12. The Crematorium Company reserves the right to close the crematorium and crematorium grounds on any day should it be considered that circumstances so warrant.

 13. The sale of goods, services, plants or other articles, the soliciting of orders or repair of memorials or for work connected with plots is strictly prohibited within the grounds of the crematorium.
 All such services and requests should be met by the crematorium office.